jasonmccreary/laravel-additions/README.md

 **Note:** Due to the dynamic nature of this method, it does not support [guest users](https://laravel.com/docs/12.x/authorization#guest-users).
 If you require guest user support, you may implement the specific policy method.

-To use this behavior, simply add the `WithFallback` trait to your model class.
+To use this behavior, simply add the `WithFallback` trait to your policy class.

 ```php
 <?php